 Blogger Russ McRee works for Microsoft’s Operating Systems Group (OSG).
 He writes toolsmith, a monthly column in ISSA Journal.
 His blog is dedicated to sharing information security content and resources.

-McRee has spoken infosec events such Defcon, Black Hat, RSA, and FIRST and has published in the likes of Information Security, Linux Magazine, (IN)SECURE, and SysAdmin as an advocate of a holistic approach to information security.
+McRee has spoken at infosec events such as Defcon, Black Hat, RSA, and FIRST and has published in the likes of Information Security, Linux Magazine, (IN)SECURE, and SysAdmin as an advocate of a holistic approach to information security.

-An IT journalist since 1995, Simon has worked on some of the UK’s biggest computer magazine titles, including Computer Shopper, PC Pro, Computer Active, Web User, Mac User and IT Pro.
-One of Edwardsd’ areas of expertise is anti-malware testing and he is Technical Director of Dennis Technolgy Labs, an independent security testing business.
+An IT journalist since 1995, Simon has worked on some of the UK’s biggest computer magazine titles, including Computer Shopper, PC Pro, Computer Active, Web User, Mac User, and IT Pro.
+One of Edwards’ areas of expertise is anti-malware testing and he is the Technical Director of Dennis Technolgy Labs, an independent security testing business.

-Secrecy News is the blog of the Federation of American Scientists, an independent think-tank which provides analysis and recommendations on national and international security issues connected to applied science and technology.
+Secrecy News is the blog of the Federation of American Scientists, an independent think-tank that provides analysis and recommendations on national and international security issues connected to applied science and technology.